WuhDaFak/Internet-Speed-Tweak/README.md

 # Things to do:
 - [x] Release usable script.
 - [x] Add ping test.
-- [ ] Implement new tweaks.
+- [ ] Implement new tweaks. (if possible)
-- [ ] Add customization options.
+- [ ] Add customization options. (may require powershell script)
 - [ ] Combine Windows 8.1 and under and Windows 10 into a single script file.
 (Either .ps1 or .bat) if possible (limited knowledge of powershell)

-hopefully this happens before reaching V1.0